Lyn-DA/simply-meditation/README.md

 - Includes an accompanying image which promotes meditation as something one can do with others (Right)
 - This section underpins the idea of learning to meditate in a class setting
 - Provides a design feature that runs across the site, promoting a good user experience
+- This section is fully responsive, changing from horizontal to vertical when viewed on smaller devices
 - This section is valable to the user as it